holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

 ### Next Steps
 - Fix the primitive-visitor.test.ts tests to use the correct node types
 - Fix the composite-visitor.test.ts tests to use the correct node types
-- Fix the string literal issue in the union operations implementation
-- Implement support for difference and intersection operations
 - Fix the module and function tests
 - Update the ModularASTGenerator to handle all types of operations
 - Implement module and function visitors
 - Implement control structure visitors
 - Add support for expression visitors
-- Implement query caching and optimization
-- Implement registry system for node handlers

 ## Known Issues